 If the pipe upstairs burst and now there are three inches of water downstairs, that looks like a flood to most of us, but it isn’t, at least not as defined by your insurance policy.
 This water damage would be a covered peril.

 If a storm blew the roof of the house and the house suffered water damage from the rain coming in from above, that would also be a covered peril.

 However, if the water touched the ground before entering your home, that is what your policy means when referring to flood damage.
 This last example, by itself, would not be a covered peril.

 For flood coverage, meaning rising waters entering the home, damaging the home or your personal property, you can purchase separate coverage with a flood policy.

 If you do place a claim, the insurance claim adjuster or claims team will investigate and determine which claims will be covered.
 The coverage you purchased is their guide, but the adjusters also need to understand the cause and extent of the damage completely before they can cover a claim.

-If you would to like to discuss your options for homeowners insurance please call us at 561-732-9305 our quoting hours are Monday through Friday from 8:30 AM to 5:30 PM.
+If you want to discuss options for homeowners’ insurance, please call us at 561-732-9305.
+Our quoting hours are Monday through Friday from 8:30 AM to 5:00 PM.
 In addition, you can request a quote online.
 Please remember, We Handle All the Work, While You Save!

 Robert Macoviak is the President of Oyer, Macoviak and Associates.
 Oyer, Macoviak and Associates is the oldest independent insurance agency in Boynton Beach and has been in business since 1953.
 Oyer, Macoviak and Associates are vested members of the community who are committed to doing business face-to-face and being your insurance advocate in times of need.